cncjs/cncjs.org/pages/docs/installation/index.md

 Alternatively, you can install and run a Docker image within a Docker container.
 The first installation may take a long time to complete, but further updates will be much faster.

-To install and set up cnc, take the following steps:
+To install and set up cncjs, take the following steps:

 <b>Step 1:</b> Enter the following command to retrieve the latest version of the image:
 ```